-Our New Garden – one year on!
+Our New Garden – Two years on!

 Our new garden, like almost all gardens, is a mix of delight and disappointment.
 The delight comes from the new trees, mostly doing well and the grass gardens, which survive the wind and drought well, and look wonderful.